falun/aspartame/README.md

 		quux
 	)

 Now when converting `Foo.Quix` to or from a string "QuiX" is the expected name.
-Currently standard camel case is still used in code.
+The const as accessed in code will just be a capitalized version of the initial definition and the rendered value does not come into play.
 The play example below makes use of the render tag.

 ##### Results
 The generated code will be produced in the same package and currently provides the following convenience methods: